WebAssembly/tool-conventions/ProducersSection.md

 The producers section provides an optional, structured way to record all of the distinct tools that were used to produce a given WebAssembly module.
 The producers section is a [custom section](https://webassembly.github.io/spec/core/binary/modules.html#custom-section) and thus has no semantic effects.
-Size-optimizing toolchains are likely to strip the producers section from release builds.
+Standard tools like [wabt](https://github.com/webassembly/wabt)'s `wasm-strip` will remove the producers section, and toolchains which emit the producers section by default are recommended to have an option to remove it as well.

 ## Custom Section